-You may experience certain side effects after sclerotherapy, itching, you may experience raised, red areas at the injection site which can last for one or two days after the procedure.
-Also.
-These should disappear within a few days.
+You may experience certain side effects after sclerotherapy, such as itching or raised red areas at the injection site which can last for one to two days after the procedure.
+Also, these should disappear within a few days.
 Bruising may also occur which can last several days or weeks.

 Larger veins that have been injected may become lumpy and hard and may require several months to dissolve and fade.
 Brown lines or spots may appear at the vein site.
 In most cases, they disappear within three to six months.
 Neovascularization -- the development of new, tiny blood vessels -- may occur at the site of sclerotherapy treatment.
 These tiny veins can appear days or weeks after the procedure, but should fade within three to twelve months without further treatment.